Postgraduate course information

 Director, Research Students

-The Director, Research Students is responsible for the administration and quality of the higher degrees by research and honours degrees.
+The Director, Research Students is responsible for the administration and quality of the higher degrees by research.

-The research administration officer provides administrative support to all UTS: Health research students, including application, enrolment, progression and examination processes.
+The research projects administrator provides administrative support to all UTS: Health research students, including application, enrolment, progression and examination processes.

 telephone +61 2 9514 4834